nomnel/whq/spec.md

     Git’s error output.
   - Post-add failures bubble up with context (e.g., `whq: failed to copy` or `whq: post-add command failed (...)`) and cause the command to exit non-zero.
+    When a post-add step fails, the CLI automatically runs the equivalent of `whq rm -b <branch>` to clean up the new worktree; the branch deletion only occurs if the branch was created by this `whq add` execution.

 ### Post-add automation (`.whq.json`)